ClementNerma/NightOS/docs/features/crash-saves.md

 When a crash save has been collected for a given application, it is stored in `/home/[user]/appdata/[appname]/crashsaves/[timestamp]_[pid].csf`.

-_NOTE:_ Crash saves' intregrity is controlled using the system's [integrity checker](../technical/integrity-checker.md).
+_NOTE:_ Crash saves' intregrity is controlled during the boot process.

 All [native applications](../applications/README.md) support crash saves.